EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hopfield-network.rst

    .. #no legend

 .. note::
-   The network state is a (one dimensional) vector of n neurons.
+   The network state is a vector of n neurons.
 For visualization we use 2d patterns.
 For simplicity, the code assumes square patterns.
 Therefore we have pattern_width = N and nr_of_neurons=N*N